Dragon Models, Smart Kit III Sturmgeschütz. I made it from July to September 2009.

 I didn’t do heavy weathering for this AFV.

 The pastel-like white was unnatural.
-Isn’t it too unnatural if the setting of the battle in the city?
+Isn’t it too unnatural if the battle setting is in the city?

-Rusted chipping was painted in dark brown and black by tiny brush.
+Rusted chipping was painted in dark brown and black with a tiny brush.

-The inside of the hatch might not be white but had a basic painting color.
+The inside of the hatch might not be white, but it had a primary painting color.

 It is a radio that you can see through the gunner’s hatch.

-I intend to attach the side skirt, gives Zimmerit Coating, set up the figures, but the caterpillar mistake suspends to do all but only assemble the vehicle.
+I intend to attach the side skirt, gives Zimmerit Coating, and set up the figures, but the caterpillar mistake suspends doing all but only assembling the vehicle.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see me here occasionally.